codewithsomi/Symptom-Based-Disease-Prediction-Chatbot-Using-NLP/README.md

 ## Features

-<u> Symptom Analysis: </u> Users can input their symptoms, and the chatbot will analyze them to identify potential diseases.
+**Symptom Analysis**: Users can input their symptoms, and the chatbot will analyze them to identify potential diseases.
 Recommendations: The chatbot provides recommendations based on the identified diseases, including precautions and possible treatments.
 User-Friendly Interface: The chatbot is designed with a user-friendly interface to facilitate easy interaction and understanding.